 Using perennials means you plant less often, saving you time.
 They grow well in different weather, making your garden stronger against bad weather.
 By picking the right plants together, you create a balanced garden that feeds itself and keeps pests away.

-For instance, planting daffodils and garlic with fruit trees helps keep down, brings in bees, and keeps pests away.
+For instance, planting daffodils and garlic with fruit trees helps keep grass down, brings in bees, and keeps pests away.
 This not only helps the main crop but also makes a healthy garden community.
 Watch your garden and change things as needed to keep it healthy and productive.

 Creating a food forest with perennial food crops is key to a low-maintenance, high-yield garden.
 Pick the right plants and see which ones work best together for a successful garden.
 This leads to a sustainable and rewarding gardening future.